If you are visiting this site to find ideas to encourage...

 ____________________________________________________________________

-The inclusion of the resources on this website does not necessarily mean that we as a Board of Directors endorse these resources.
-We have done our best to include resources that would contribute to the ministry of this site in conjunction with our Statement of Faith.
-We reserve the right to monitor the content of this site, and regret that some resources suggested may not be accepted.
+The inclusion of the resources on this website does not necessarily mean that I endorse these resources.
+I have done my best to include resources that would contribute to the ministry of this site in conjunction with my Statement of Faith.
+I reserve the right to monitor the content of this site, and regret that some recommended resources may not be accepted.